ntmoe/diceware/README.md

         $ ./diceware n

     where `n` is the number of words you want in your passphrase.
+It should be a positive integer.
 The passphrase is printed to the terminal.

 Caveats
 -------